Access the PICKLES ATLAS.

 This library of wide spectral coverage, consists of 131 flux calibrated stellar spectra, encompassing all normal spectral types and luminosity classes at solar abundance, and metal-weak and metal-rich F-K dwarf and G-K giant components.
 Each spectrum in the library is a combination of several sources overlapping in wavelength coverage.
-The creator of the library has followed precise criteria to combine sources and to assemble the most reliable spectra.
-As part of the selection criteria prior to combination, all input sources were checked aginst the SIMBAD database and against the colors and line strengths as derived by the observed spectra themselves to make sure they had similar spectral types.
+The creator of the library has followed precise criteria in combining sources and to assembling the most reliable spectra.
+As part of the selection criteria prior to combination, all input sources were checked aginst the SIMBAD database and against the colors and line strengths as derived by the observed spectra themselves, in order to esure they had similar spectral types.

-In the following, the list of the above mentioned input sources is given, numbered following Table 1 in the original paper.
+The following list contains the above mentioned input sources is given, numbered according to Table 1 in the original paper.

 - Sviderskiene (1988)

 - Jacobi, Hunter and Christian (1984)

 - Danks and Dennefeld (1994)

 - Kleinmann and Hall (1986)